top of page

 3. DEVON LOCH - for being the unluckiest loser of all time, for giving us a mystery as fiendish as many of his riders Dick Francis hugely successful thrillers. (and for being trained just up the road from where I live)

-4. WYNDBURGH - for holding the record for the most second places - three , a great Aintree stalwart who also finished on two other occassions and won a Grand Sefton and a race over the Mildmay fences.
+4. WYNDBURGH - for holding the record for the most second places - three , a great Aintree stalwart who also finished on two other occassions and won a Grand Sefton and a race over the Mildmay fences for good measure.
 Honoured with a plaque in the old winners enclosure runners up spot

 5. CLONCARRIG - for running in the National six times and for falling - six times